Drakunal/DBMS-Lab/Lab 1/readme.md

 ```sql
 SELECT MAX(PublishedYear) AS LatestPublication, MIN(PublishedYear) AS OldestPublication FROM Books;
 ```

-This query will return the year of the most recently and oldest published books in the library.

 ---

 #### h. **Count the Total Number of Premium Members**: